ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       :term:`asymptotic algorithm analysis`, generally used as a synonym for :term:`asymptotic analysis`.

+   asymptotic complexity
+      The :term:`growth rate` or :term:`order of growth` of the :term:`complexity` of an algorithm or problem.
+      There are several independent categories of qualifiers for (asymptotic) complexity:

+      - :term:`time complexity` (default), :term:`space complexity`, complexity in some other cost,
+      - :term:`worst case` (default), :term:`average case`, :term:`best case`,
+      - :term: whether to use :term:`amortized complexity<amortized analysis>`.

    alias
       Another name for something.
 In programming, this usually refers to two :term:`references <reference>` that refer to the same